 How did this project come about?
 Conversations held several years ago between Michigan State Housing Development Authority, Corporation for Supportive Housing, and the Veterans Administration identified the need and potential for this project.
 Conversations with local partners including Southwest Solutions confirmed that there was sufficient capacity right here in the City of Detroit to bring the project to fruition.

-When does it open and how does one apply?
+When did it open and how does one apply?
 The building opened in June 2010.
-Homeless veterans or their advocates can apply for an apartment now by contacting Patricia Harris, Southwest Housing Solutions, 313-841-3727 x.381.
+Homeless veterans or their advocates can apply for an apartment by contacting Terri Lopez, Southwest Housing Solutions, 313-841-3727 x.325.

 How will we know if the project is working?
 The successful tenancy of the veterans is our foremost concern, so we will measure this and compare Piquette’s rates to national standards.
 Because of the previous successes of the Homeless Action Network of Detroit (HAND) and of Southwest Solutions in housing the homeless, we expect that over 85% of the veterans will remain in their Piquette apartment for at least a year.

 Where did SWS get funding for this project?
 The project cost $23 million and took two years to build.
 It was financed with a blend of resources from the Michigan State Housing Development Authority, Great Lakes Capital Fund, Federal Home Loan Bank of Chicago, Wayne County/EPA, City of Detroit, Detroit-Wayne County Port Authority, Detroit Redevelopment Brownfield Authority, Corporation for Supportive Housing, and other public and private funding sources.

 Does SWS need donations to make this work?
 We are asking for help making sure that each of the homeless veterans that move into Piquette Square has all the household items they need.
 We are also enlisting partners to ensure that the veterans have access to the supportive services they need.